nicholasdille/container-slides/160_gitlab_ci/index.md

 80% practical exercises

-The instructure will provide an introduction to a topic.
+The instructor will provide an introduction to each topic.
 Participants will then work on exercises.
 The instructor will be available to answer questions and provide hints.
 The instructor will also demonstrate solutions to the exercises.